ElektraInitiative/libelektra/doc/news/_preparation_next_release.md

 which only allows specific keywords to be the content of a key.
 Up to now these semantics are being checked at runtime.
 Therefore a type system was developed to be able to check configuration specifications statically.
-As an example, it would detect when one accidentially add both a range and an enum check if their possible contents are not compatible with each other.
+As an example, it would detect when one accidentally adds both a range and an enum check if their possible contents are not compatible with each other.

 The type system is available as a plugin that gets mounted along with a